nhatthaiquang-agilityio/spring-batch-rocketmq/README.md

 + rocketmq-broker-a-m: RocketMQ Broker
 + pub-service: Publish & Subscribe Messages
 + rocketmq-console: UI for visualization Pub & Sub
-+ batch-service: Spring Batch Job
++ batch-service: Spring Batch Job (Batch Job Consumer)

 The Pub Service publish a message by (http://localhost:9909/pub-message).
-After that, the Batch Service receive a message and run job
+After that, the Batch Service receives a message and runs job

 #### Publish a message
 ![Publish a message](images/publish-message.png)